 Dissect cis gender privilege

 Cis gender privilege is about power and is also differentiated between males and females.
-For example, if you read a news report about an “artist” or a “politician”, you will often find that the piece assumes that that the artist is male, the politician is cis gender since the in society and media, assigning identity gives default status to those in majority (cis gender) and with power (male), unless otherwise noted.
+For example, if you read a news report about an “artist” or a “politician,” you will often find that the piece assumes that that the artist is male, the politician is cis gender since the in society and media, assigning identity gives default status to those in majority (cis gender) and with power (male), unless otherwise noted.
 The word “normal” is also associated with these identities, when what is meant is that they are in the majority or hold power.
-Cis bodies are thus bodies to aspired to.
-Everyone else, like intersex or transgender individuals are automatically “abnormal.”
+Cis bodies are thus bodies that are aspired towards.
+Everyone else, like intersex or transgender individuals are automatically labeled “abnormal.”
 Even among cis bodies, pale skin and thinness are privileged.

 Know that gender and sexuality are not the same

 Understanding that someone is cis tells you nothing about their sexuality is.
 A cis individual can be gay, lesbian, bisexual, and more.
 A cis individual may exhibit a range of gender traits that do not always conform to the restrictive gender roles set by societies, with their false binaries of masculine and feminine traits.
 A cis individual with a penis is put in the box of a man and is expected to have so-called masculine traits.
 When reporting in general about any individual, we need to be mindful about what aspect of their identity is relevant to their story.
 If writing about a female police officer, for example, is it necessary to note the length of her hair, or makeup, jewelry or lack thereof?
 Think also about whether you are writing the story to do justice to the story, and the people it belongs to, or to pander to the majority, the “normal” masses?